heig-vd-dai-course/heig-vd-dai-course/12.01-http-and-curl/01-course-material/README.md

 #### Structure of a HTTP request

-A HTTP request is structured as follow:
+A HTTP request is structured as follows:

 ```text
 <HTTP method> <URL> HTTP/<HTTP version>